MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 The **Run** or **F5** commands first build the project if changes have been made since the previous build.

+You can customize a CMake debugging session by setting properties in the `launch.vs.json` file.
 For more information, see [Configure CMake debugging sessions](configure-cmake-debugging-sessions.md).

 ## Editing CMakeLists.txt files